b-hemanth/my_page/README.md

 This will serve both as my academic website and my blog.

 # Source Code
-You can find the source code for the posts in this repository in `blog/content/post`.
+You can find the source code for the posts in this repository in `blog/content/post`, i.e., here: https://github.com/b-hemanth/my_page/tree/master/content/post.

 # Contact Me
 [Write to me]("mailto:hemanthbharathachakravarthy@college.harvard.edu") at hemanthbharathachakravarthy@college.harvard.edu.
 If you find mistakes in my code, do email me!